-Steffen Roth is a Dresden based drummer and a well known figure in the eastern German improvised-music scene.
+Steffen Roth is a Leipzig based drummer and a well known figure in the eastern German improvised-music scene.

 Collaborating with Michal Skulski (Sax) and Alwin Weber (circuit bending electronics) as well as the band PALAWA he has been touring Europe, thrilling audiences and coaxing sounds one wouldn’t expect from a drum kit.

 Roth has performed in the x-Jazz Festival [Berlin], Überjazz Festival [Hamburg], Jazzfest Bonn, Jazz-Art Festival [Schwäbisch Hall], Døla Jazz [Lillehammer] and Jazzahead [Bremen] and has recently released a first CD on Blue-Note Records with the Julia Kadel Trio; right away nominated for the Echo Jazz Award as Best Newcomer.